Space medicine: Effects of space-travel

 In November 2019, researchers reported that astronauts experienced serious blood flow and clot problems while on board the International Space Station, based on a six-month study of 11 healthy astronauts.
 The results may influence long-term spaceflight, including a mission to the planet Mars, according to the researchers.

+Blood clots

+Deep vein thrombosis of the internal jugular vein of the neck was first discovered in 2020 in an astronaut on a long duration stay on the ISS, requiring treatment with blood thinners.
+A subsequent study of eleven astronauts found slowed blood flow in the neck veins and even reversal of blood flow in two of the astronauts.
+NASA is currently conducting more research to study whether these abnormalities could predispose astronauts to blood clots.

 Cardiac rhythms

 Heart rhythm disturbances have been seen among astronauts.
 Most of these have been related to cardiovascular disease, but it is not clear whether this was due to pre-existing conditions or effects of space flight.
 It is hoped that advanced screening for coronary disease has greatly mitigated this risk.
-Other heart rhythm problems, such as atrial fibrillation, can develop over time, necessitating periodic screening of crewmembers’ heart rhythms.
+Other heart rhythm problems, such as atrial fibrillation, can develop over time, necessitating periodic screening of crewmembers' heart rhythms.
 Beyond these terrestrial heart risks, some concern exists that prolonged exposure to microgravity may lead to heart rhythm disturbances.
 Although this has not been observed to date, further surveillance is warranted.